THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 10 (LIMITATION OF LIABILITY).

 Customer: the person or firm who purchases Services from the Supplier.

 Customer Default: has the meaning set out in clause 5.2.

-Data Controller: has the meaning set out in section 1(1) of the Data Protection Act 1998.
+Data Controller: has the meaning set out in the GDPR legislation.

 Data Subject: an individual who is the subject of Personal Data.

 Group Company: the Supplier, its Subsidiaries or Holding Companies or Connected Companies from time to time and any subsidiary of any Holding Company or Connected Company from time to time.